 LA based singer-songwriter Pi Jacobs plays what she calls an “Americana bluesy rock thing”.
 She has released four albums since 2013, toured worldwide, and developed a global fanbase.

 Pi’s latest album Two Truths and a Lie, has been heard on NPR, DittyTV, Austin Music TV, The Alternate Root Magazine, Americana Highways, American Songwriter Magazine, and regularly on Radio Tastemakers, KCSN (LA), and WFUV (NYC), as well as stations across the nation, reaching #27 on the Alt Country Chart, and #25 on the Relix-Jamband Chart.

-She will be releasing her next album, Live from Memphis, in July of 2021 on the Blackbird Record Label.
+She will be releasing her next album, Live from Memphis, August 13, 2021 on the Blackbird Record Label.